24 Hour Help Line – Call Now

 Researchers have found many signals that your daughter may be addicted to drugs.
 These signs help parents to decide whether their daughter has a problem with drug addiction.
 Sometimes it can be difficult to tell whether your daughter is abusing drugs, or whether she is addicted to drugs.
 While your daughter may be abusing drugs, and that is horrible in itself, it could be worse.
 Addiction to drugs means that your daughter cannot quit drugs without being sick.

 In order to keep themselves healthy, many addicts must continue to take their drug of choice in order to function.
 This is the addiction.
 Your daughter cannot voluntarily quit the drug without going through withdrawal symptoms.
 If you are concerned that your daughter may be addicted to drugs, there are signs you can look for.
-The U.S. Department of Health and Human Services has identified several signs that parents can look for.

 There are physical signs that your daughter may have an issue with drugs.
 Depending on the type of drug she is using, some of these signs might not be obvious.
 First, if you look at your daughter’s eyes, you may notice that they may be bloodshot.
 Her pupils might also be dilated or smaller than the normal pupil size.
 You may also notice that she is also blinking her eyes rapidly.